JRC1995/Dynamic-Memory-Network-Plus/README.md

 I trained the model in a weakly supervised fashion.
 That is, the model won't be told which supporting facts are relevant for inductive reasoning in order to derive an answer.

-The published classification error of QA task 16 (basic induction) of bAbi Dataset of the DMN+ model (as given here: https://arxiv.org/pdf/1603.01417.pdf) is 45.3.
+The published classification error of QA task 16 (basic induction) of bAbi Dataset of the DMN+ model (as given here: https://arxiv.org/pdf/1603.01417.pdf - page 7) is 45.3.

 My implementation of the model on pretrained 100 dimensional GloVe vectors seems to produce about 49.1% classification accuracy on Test Data for induction tasks (check DMN+.ipynb)...i.e the classification error is about 50.9.